keithalewis/math/uf.md

 ## Risk

-The basic problem with most measures of risk is that they do not take hedging into account.  _Value at risk_ (VaR) is defined using a time period and a probability $p$.
+The basic problem with most measures of risk is that they fail to take hedging into account.

+_Value at risk_ (VaR) is defined using a time period and a probability $p$.
 The probability of the value of a portfolio at the end of the period being less than VaR equals $p$, assuming no trades occur over the period.
-As the length of the period increases the probability of a portfolio manager being fired for not doing their job approaches 1.
+As the length of the period increases the probability of a portfolio manager being fired for not hedging it approaches 1.

 VaR can be turned into a more useful measure by incorporating the hedging strategy.
 Different hedging strategies can be compared for their